miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 }
 ```

-What this does is first, build the code by calling the CUDA build task referenced in `preLaunchTask` and then invoking `cuda-gdb` on
+What this does is first, builds the code by calling the CUDA build task referenced in `preLaunchTask` and then invokes `cuda-gdb` on
 the resulting binary .. because we specified -g (host debug symbols) *and* -G (device debug symbols), breakpoints are
 now hit not only in the CPU (host) code, but also in the CUDA Kernel (device) code ....